Jaime-alv/Jaime-alv/README.md

 ### Hi there 👋

-My name is Jaime.
+My name is Jaime and I’m a self-taught programmer.

 Join me in this wonderful journey.
 I like building stuff, from 'just for fun' scripts that can do some silly things, or 'functional ones' that can ease my life, and I hope, yours too!

+I love solving puzzles and the logic behind them.
+Programming let us solve all those tedious tasks that can be automated and give a different solution, and that's why I love it!
+You use a combination of science, art, and craft to create something unique and wonderful!

-##### Feedback and reviews are always welcome!
-Tell me how I can improve my code!
+**Feedback and reviews are always welcome!
+Tell me how I can improve my code!**

 ## What I use